Add this page to your book

 It may be that your line items stay saying “link to catalog” and never change to “catalog.”

-Very large orders (150+ titles) may take longer to create a queue and finish the upload, but if after an hour your queue is not listed in the list of queues, then there has been some enqueueing error and your purchase order is not going to complete.
+Very large orders (150+ titles) may take longer to finish the upload, but if after thirty minutes your queue has not started counting records processed, then there has been some enqueueing error and your purchase order is not going to complete.
 Set this PO to delete and try your upload again.
 If it fails again, open a Helpdesk ticket.

 You can print a purchase order from the purchase order screen.
 Any vendor-public notes will print in a section entitled Notes to the Vendor on the printed purchase order.